-In addition to supporting digital scholarship and research at Northeastern, the Digital Scholarship Group also has several areas of research focus, arising from our work in developing innovative digital publication frameworks.
-These are domains in which DSG staff are engaged in active research, publication, and collaboration with other institutions.
+In addition to supporting digital scholarship and research at Northeastern, DSG staff are engaged in active research, publication, and collaboration within several different areas.

 Design for Diversity

 As a developer of systems that support the publication and study of cultural objects—historical texts and artifacts, archival documents, works of art—DSG takes seriously the ways in which the design of these systems reflects cultural norms and hegemonies, both overtly and at the deeper and more invisible layers of technical design.
 Working in partnership with the University Archives and Special Collections, and also with faculty whose research brings these issues into special visibility, we are seeking to bring an awareness of cultural specificity to our own development and design practices.

 In 2016 we were awarded a National Forums grant from the Institute of Museum and Library Services, to support the development of a teaching and learning toolkit on design for diversity.
 Read more…

 Underlying many of DSG’s projects are complex text encoding and data representation standards including the Text Encoding Initiative (TEI) Guidelines and Scalable Vector Graphics (SVG), metadata languages such as MODS, interoperability standards like the International Image Interoperability Framework (IIIF), and linked open data technologies and standards such as RDF and OWL.
 DSG has world-class expertise in some of these (notably TEI) and a strong research interest in all of them.
 We work actively to contribute to standards bodies and open-source development initiatives, and our research also supports other institutions through consulting and workshops.